- Places to Explore

 Just mention Canterbury, and most people are taken back to memories of high-school English classes and Geoffrey Chaucer's Canterbury Tales, about medieval pilgrims making their way to Canterbury Cathedral.
 Judging from the tales, however, in those days Canterbury was as much a party town as it was a spiritual center.

-Budget problems have caused prices at city museums to skyrocket.
-If you plan to see more than one, stop in at the tourist office to find out if a combination ticket might be cheaper.
+Prices at city museums are higher than average, so if you plan to see more than one, ask at the tourist office if a combination ticket might be cheaper.

 Canterbury at a Glance